ecrin-github/DataDownloader/README.md

 205:	Search using MDR data (records located only)<br/> *Identifies data or web pages, including their source URLs, where previously processed MDR data indicates it should be fetched, e.g. references in one source to another.
 Requires query id*

+### Query types
+The types of wquery are likely to grow with time as tdifferent sources are used.
+At the moment the main use for these filters is with PubMed data.
+The current filter quesrties used are:

+### Overview

+### Logging
+Logging of data dowwnload is critical because itr provides the basis for orchestrating processes later on in the extractioon pathway.
+A record is created for each study that is downloaded (in study based sources like trial registries) or for each data object downloaded (for object based resources like PubMed) a **'data source record'** is established.
+This includes:
+* the source id,
+* the object's own id, in the source data (e.g. a registry identifier),
+* the URL of its record on the web - if it has one
+* the local path where the XML file downloaded or created is stored
+* the datetime that the record was last revised, if available
+* a boolean indicating if the record is assumed complete (used when no revision date is available)
+* the download status - an integer - where 0 indicates found in a search but not yet (re)downloaded, and 2 indicates downloaded.
+* the id of the fetch / search event in which it was last downloaded / created
+* the date time of that fetch / search
+* the id of the harvest event in which it was last harvested
+* the date time of that harvest
+* the id of the import event in which it was last imported
+* the date time of that import
+In other words the source record provides, for each individual downloaded entity, a record of their current status in the system.
+During a fetch / save event new studies (or objects for PubMed) will generate new records in this table.
+Existing records will update the records - possibly updating the date last revised as well as the data was last fetched.

 ### Provenance
 * Author: Steve Canham